 Back when I started my first official dirty bulk, I used to have one of these bad boys every single night before bed.
 Was it delicious?
 Yes.
 Did it make my bedroom smell like a gas chamber?
 Yes, it did.

-While this may not be the most healthy long term solution, it’s definitely a great cheap bodybuilding meal for the short term.
+While this may not be as healthy as a clean bulking diet, it’s definitely a great cheap bodybuilding meal for the short term.
 One tub will only run you a couple bucks, and can pack up to 1,500 calories depending on the flavor.

 Ben and Jerry’s ice cream is also fairly high in protein, with the peanut butter and chocolate fudge based flavors often having up to 20 grams per tub.
 While this isn’t really a “meal,” it’s a great last snack before bed time.

 If you’re a hardgainer, eating 1,000+ calories of sheer fat and sugar right before you sleep, will ensure that your body puts on weight.
 Again, while this isn’t necessarily the healthiest option, it’s probably okay to do it in the short term.